The Foolproof Guide to Every Dress Code and Outfits That Cover Each One

 A formal, or black tie optional, dress code is where things start to get a bit more casual…and confusing.
 For men, tuxedos are welcome but not required.
 Women can choose a full-length gown or go much shorter.
 So many clothing options makes it difficult to strike the right balance between dressed up enough and overdressed.
 For clarity, look to your host and the event’s location.
 A private yacht with a coursed dinner at sunset should lean toward more formal while a hotel’s event room for late afternoon cocktails and canapes can bring a more casual look.

 A formal dress code gives you a bit more freedom to play around with different dress lengths and this frock from Anthropologie pairs the fun factor of a floor-length gown with a deep slit hitting close to the hip.
-Instead of going the dangly route, stick to a pair of stud earrings, like these from Gorjana Power.
-Trade in sky-high stilettos for a still sexy two-inch sandal with a spike heel.
-And how about a whimsical wristlet?
-If it’s going to be chilly, throw this oversized velvet blazer over your shoulders for a modern edge.
+Instead of going the dangly route, stick to a pair of stud earrings, like these from Gorjana.
+Trade in sky-high stilettos for a still-sexy made-in-Italy sandal with a spike heel.
+And how about a gleaming, croc-embossed wristlet?
+If it’s going to be chilly, throw this velvet blazer over your shoulders for a modern edge.

 Ditch the tuxedo and go with a high quality, tailored black suit at your next formal event, such as this fabulous pick from Bonobos.
 Unlike more formal styles, black tie optional allows you to get a bit more creative, at least when it comes to the type of ties that are acceptable.
 The easiest way to look the part is with a patterned tie, such as one with sophisticated tweed dots.